-Driving the tale is the belief that men value possessions far more than they value relationships.
+One of the underlying messages expressed by such tales is the notion men value possessions far more than they value relationships.
 Striking back not at them, but at what they own, is seen as a killer blow.

 Barbara "shellfish motive" Mikkelson

-Sightings: You'll find mention of a similar stunt in John Steinbeck's 1945 Cannery Row.
-The character Doc advocates getting revenge on a bank by renting a safety deposit box, depositing a salmon in it, then going away for six months.
-Also, in the 1993 film, Grumpy Old Men, Walter Matthau hides a fish inside Jack Lemmon's car.
-And in the 2003 made-for-TV movie A Tale of Two Wives, the wronged women hide shrimp in the bigamist's office blinds.
+Sightings: Mention of a similar stunt is included in John Steinbeck's 1945 novel Cannery Row: The character Doc advocates getting revenge on a bank by renting a safe deposit box, depositing a salmon in it, then going away for six months.
+In the 1993 film Grumpy Old Men, Walter Matthau hides a fish inside Jack Lemmon's car, and in the 2003 made-for-TV movie A Tale of Two Wives, the wronged women hide shrimp in the bigamist's office blinds.